abramyangCN/Config-CS-GO/README.md

 # Config-CS-GO
-A simple optimization on cs:go configuration.
+A simple optimization for cs:go configuration.